April 15, 2017

 FLIGHT TO NOWHERE (1946)

-When the Golden Gate Pictures trademark logo appears on the screen my knuckles start to sweat in anticipation.
+When the Golden Gate Pictures trademark logo appeared on the screen, my knuckles started to sweat in anticipation.
 Directed by William Rowland and distributed by Screen Guild Productions, this seventy-nine-minute film starts at a fast pace but soon settles into a talky, mundane script, stifling interest.
-An overabundance of abrupt edits from Gregg Tallas may give you whiplash as few scenes never seem to finish a thought before cutting to another character’s scene and then back to where the whirlwind began.
+An overabundance of abrupt edits from Gregg Tallas may give you whiplash, as few scenes never seem to finish a thought before cutting to another character’s scene and then back to where the whirlwind began.
 Carl Hoefle's music score accompanies one scene and then abruptly cuts to another without music.
 One scene may be at a bar, then a restaurant.
 They are outside with martinis.
 Inside with martinis.
 Flights of confusion from Los Angeles to Death Valley and Las Vegas.
 Marcel LePicard's camera filters make it difficult to distinguish night from day.

-Women seem attracted to Curtis and one gets the feeling he is not a bit surprised.
-First up is dinner guest and supposed countess, Micheline Cheirel, who hires him to fly her to Death Valley along with her party of four.
-She and passenger, Evelyn Ankers, are in an atomic hat war of grand proportions upon their screen entrances.
+Forties and Fifties will be familiar with Evelyn Ankers.
+She and Cheirel are in an atomic hat war upon their screen entrances.
 Cheirel’s headwear gives her an “MST3000” Crow T. Robot look while Ankers went with a breakfast-themed, fifteen-inch, ten-dollar pancake.
-Adding to the overall confusion is a secret letter---about one of the passengers---which gets stolen five times in a matter of minutes.
-There are more than enough characters bouncing from scene to scene in a disjointed fashion so why not add another.
-Inez Cooper, playing Curtis’ ex-wife, arrives to complete the character maze which includes Ankers’ brother, two other male suspects, plus a few other males that muddy the story.
+Adding to the overall confusion is a secret letter about one of the passengers, which gets stolen five times in a matter of minutes.
+Numerous characters bounce from scene to scene in a disjointed fashion, so why not add another?
+Inez Cooper, playing Curtis’ ex-wife, arrives to complete the character maze, which includes Ankers’ brother, two other male suspects, plus a few other males that muddy the story.
 Cooper’s purpose in the film appears to highlight her trade secret, that of a professional pickpocket.
-This might explain Curtis' divorce.
-She is so good, that a large, valuable ring disappears from Ankers’ finger, who is none the wiser.
-Cooper steals Curtis' plane, now sabotaged, and the subsequent crash removes her from the script.
-The ending in Las Vegas is precisely nineteen minutes later than it should have been as all the atomic secrets are secured after a few suspects either die or get arrested.
+This might explain Curtis's divorce.
+She is so good that a large, valuable ring disappears from Ankers’s finger, who is none the wiser.
+Cooper steals Curtis's (sabotaged) plane, and the subsequent crash removes her from the script.
+The ending in Las Vegas is precisely nineteen minutes later than it should have been, as all the atomic secrets are secured after a few suspects either die or get arrested.
 While in Vegas, Curtis takes the plunge at a nearby chapel.
 That amazing pancake hat on Anker's head was simply irresistible.